mathew-fleisch/I-Parked-Here/README.md

   - Update Google Maps API
   - Load json file with js instead of php
   - Create multiple users on the same instance
+     - Save credentials in cookie, but user data in db
   - <strike>Make more clear error messages on set-position.php</strike>
   - <strike>Save json file instead of text file and update parser.</strike>